PhilipVigus/lantum-test/README.md

 ### Accessibility

 The project currently only uses a couple of semantic html tags.
 This is unhelpful from an accessibility perspective, and I would like to do a pass over the code and add them where appropriate.
 An example addition would be using the time tag in the Session component.
-Another addition might be to use session or article tags for each session.
+Another addition might be to use section or article tags for each session.

 ### Styling